Group of cyclist riding through vineyards, Burgundy, France

 Transfers

-Your cycling adventure begins at Dijon Train Station where your guide will meet you.
-From here it's a short walk, or transfer if you would prefer, to the hotel.
+Your cycling adventure begins at Dijon Train Station.
+From here it's a short walk, or transfer if you would prefer, to the hotel - your local host will provide instructions pre-departure.
 Dijon station has direct high-speed trains (TGV) from both Paris Gare de Lyon and Lyon Part-Dieu, tickets can be booked via SNCF Connect.
+It is recommended to arrive into Dijon no later than 5pm on Day 1, as the guide will give a welcome briefing to your group at the hotel at 6pm, before then heading out for dinner at a local restaurant.

 If you're flying into Lyon Saint‑Exupéry Airport, here’s how to reach Dijon: first, take the tram or shuttle (Rhônexpress) from the airport terminal to Lyon’s Part‑Dieu station.
 From there board a train to Dijon - direct services take 1 h 26 min.
 Some journeys might require a change.
 You’ll want to leave Lyon with sufficient buffer time; allow for about 2–2½ hours between your arrival at Lyon airport and arriving in Dijon when accounting for transfers and waiting.